kammitama5/kammitama5.github.io/_posts/2019-03-03-Sunday-March-3rd.md

 ## Nothing is perfect..I have some tough decisions to make

-- Once again, there are some loose ends, so we'll see how the next few months works out.
+- Once again, there are some loose ends, so we'll see how the next few months work out.
 It will definitely be an interesting ride!

 ## And that's about it for now